intel/aipc-devkit-install/CONTRIBUTING.md

 ### Integration process

-* Once the Pull Request is approved, it will be accepted in our internal repo for validation
+* Once the Pull Request is approved, validation process will be initiated.
-* After validation, it will be merged internal repo.
-* All the changes will be available in the main branch during the release.
+* After validation, the changes will be available in the main branch during the release.

 ## Need Additional Help?
 Check these Articles